The soils workshops are being updated and revised, please check back soon for new workshop descriptions.

 Focus is on wetland vegetation and understanding the DEP BVW Delineation Field Data Form: Section I. Vegetation.

-This workshop is designed for the advanced practitioner and intends to expand upon the information and techniques presented in John's two full-day Basic Delineation Workshops: Soils and Vegetation.
+These full-day workshops are designed for the advanced practitioner and will expand upon the information and techniques presented in John's two full-day Basic Delineation Workshops: Soils and Vegetation.
 Attendees will improve their understanding of the state delineation methodology and their ability to make those tough soils and vegetation determinations through practice sessions, case studies and field work.

 - Prerequisites: registrants must have previously attended both of John's full-day basic delineation workshops (soils and vegetation), provide proof of the prior delineation training (college level) or be a practicing wetland professional.